The first time I travelled from Delhi to Chitkul it was 4 years ago. I was on a 9-day solo Delhi to Spiti Valley motorbike trip.

 Delhi to Karcham + Karcham to Chitkul

 HRTC operates a semi-deluxe bus from Delhi ISBT Kashmiri Gate to Recongpeo twice daily.
 Tickets cost about 1200 Rupees.
-The timing of the buses are 06:15 am 04:00 pm.
+The timing of the buses is 06:15 am and 04:00 pm.
 This is Delhi to Reckong Peo bus in reality and you can get off at Karcham (located 1 hour before Reckong Peo).
 There are a few ordinary buses too with better timing.

 Take a bus or hitchhike from Karcham.
 If it gets late and you don’t find anything, book a hotel in Karcham and stay there for the night.
 Start to Chitkul early morning tomorrow.

 There is a good homestay in Karcham with the name Kimo Homestay.

 If you want to travel on a luxury bus, for at least a part of your journey, go for this option.
 Take the late-night Volvo or sleeper bus from Delhi to Shimla and reach Shimla the following morning around 5 am.

 You can get a direct bus from Shimla to Chitkul that leaves every morning at 6 am.
 This bus costs 500 Rupees and saves you from getting off at Karcham and finding local transport.

 The only problem is, unlike Delhi to Reckong Peo bus (which is a semi-luxury pushback) this bus is rather an ordinary bus.
 But I think if you have slept well during Delhi to Shimla journey, travelling on an ordinary bus should be okay.